Updated: Sep 15, 2022

-I have listed below scientific evidence around the powerful medicinal benefits of Cacao in mental Wellness.
+I have listed below scientific evidence around the powerful medicinal benefits of Cacao in mental Wellness and its benefits as an Antidepressant.
 This is a study I had Dr Corin of Seleno Health conduct on the behalf of The Cacao Ambassador.
 But for the first part of this blog, I would like to share my personal experience post Christchurch Earthquakes and how Cacao literally saved my life!

 About 4 months after the February Earthquake, I was thrown into a deep state of depression and anxiety.
 I now know I had PTSD.